mariuszkopowski/windows-app-for-linux/README.md

 The app will:
 - Launch in windowed mode (1920x1080)
-- Load the Windows Cloud Devices page
+- Load the Windows Cloud Devices page (Azure Virtual Desktops via Windows App web access)
 - Use the configured Edge User-Agent
 - Automatically grant permissions for camera and microphone when needed
-- Handle new windows for remote desktop sessions
+- Handle new windows for Azure Virtual Desktop sessions

 ## Keyboard Shortcuts